kamshory/edu-bootstrap/lib.inc/PHPExcel_1.8.0/Classes/PHPExcel/Shared/PCLZip/readme.txt

     - Corrected bug : When the archive file already exists with size=0, the add() method fails.
 Corrected in 2.0.
     - Remove the use of OS_WINDOWS constant.
 Use php_uname() function rather.
-    - Control the order of index ranges in extract by index feature.
+    - Control the sort_order of index ranges in extract by index feature.
     - Change the internal management of folders (better handling of internal flag).